anshoomehra/CarND-PID-Control-Project/README.md

 I - Integral Gain

-There could be possible biases in real-life scenarios like wheel drift, miss alignment becuase of road conditions or mechanical faults.
-In real life, we steer harder/conter to these situation to keep vehicle on track, in our project third contribution of integral gain can help offset these sitiation.
+There could be possible biases in real-life scenarios like wheel drift, miss alignment becuase of road conditions and/or mechanical faults.
+In real life, we steer harder/counter on these situations to keep vehicle on track, in our project third contribution of integral gain can help offset these sitiation.
 This approach sums up the cross-track error over time, & corresponding contribution to the steering angle is given by -K_i sum(cte).

 Hyperparameter Tuning